twisted/pydoctor/README.rst

 * Drop support for Python 3.8.
 * Signatures of function definitions are now wrapped onto several lines when the function has the focus.
 * The first parameter of classmethods and methods (``cls`` or ``self``) is colored in gray so it's clear that these are not part of the API.
+* When pydoctor encounters an invalid signature, it shows (…) as the signature instead of the misleading zero argument signature.

 pydoctor 24.11.1
 ^^^^^^^^^^^^^^^^